Survey Descent: A Multipoint Generalization of Gradient Descent for Nonsmooth Optimization: Introduction

 Next, observe from Definition \ref{def:SD_Method} that each Survey Descent subproblem simply performs one projected-GD step onto the feasible region defined by \eqref{eq:SD_constraints}.
 The max-of-smooth objective intuitively motivates this region.
 In this case, when Survey Descent is equipped with an initializing survey consisting of one point in each $\cR_i$ as discussed above, $f\left(s_{i}\right)=f_{i}\left(s_{i}\right)$ and $\nabla f\left(s_{i}\right)=\nabla f_{i}\left(s_{i}\right)$ for all $i$.
 Then, since the components $f_{i}$ are $L$-smooth, the constraints for the $i$-th Survey Descent subproblem \eqref{eq:SD_constraints} restrict solutions to a region where the linear lower bound of $f_{i}$ is at least the quadratic upper bounds of the remaining $f_{j}$, $j\neq i$.
 Therefore, when the $i$-th subproblem is feasible, its output $s_{i}^{+}$ would necessarily remain within $\cR_{i}$.
-Section \ref{sec:MOS} formalizes these ideas in detail, but the geometry is simple: Figure \ref{fig:SD_example} illustrates the behavior of Survey Descent on a simple max-of-smooth objective on $\R^{2}$.
+Section \ref{sec:MOS} formalizes these ideas in detail, but their geometry is simple: Figure \ref{fig:SD_example} shows the behavior of Survey Descent on a simple max-of-smooth objective on $\R^{2}$ while Figure \ref{fig:SDintuition} presents an abstract illustration of the above intuitions. \FloatBarrier